Ice Hockey World Championships: Directorate awards

 Since 1954, the IIHF has given awards for play during the World Championship tournament.
 Voted on by the tournament directorate, the first awards recognised the top goaltender, forward and defenceman.
 In 1999, an award for the most valuable player was added.
 There is also an all-star team voted on by members of the media.
 In 2004, Canadian Dany Heatley became the first player to lead in scoring, win the MVP award, win the best forward award and be named to the all-star team in the same year.
 He repeated the feat in 2008.

+Attendance

+The highest total attendance at a championship was 797,727 spectators in 2024, and the second highest was 741,690 spectators in 2015.
+Both of these tournaments were held in the Czech Republic.
+The 2024 edition also had the highest number of spectators per game at 12,464.

+Player records

+All records are according to the IIHF and as of 2025.